Skip to main content

 • In the right sidebar tool selector turn off Auto mode and select your tool

-• Send a message to query your tool — you should see a response
+• Send a message to query your tool.
+You should see a response.

 • Check the Developer Logs preview card at the bottom of the response for errors